buildstream-migration/bst-plugins-container/README.rst

 Pre-merge checklist
 ===================

-Before mergin changes, please check the following:
+Before merging changes, please check the following:

 1. Any new plugins have:
    1.1 Added have a copyright statement attached.